MicrosoftDocs/power-platform/power-platform/sap/connect/entra-id-kerberos.md

 > [!IMPORTANT]
 > Enabling Kerberos AES 256-bit encryption can cause problems for other clients, like SAP GUI, that request Kerberos tickets from this Active Directory account.
 This is because it changes the list of encryption methods available, and other clients no longer have a common encryption cipher.
 Check the Active Directory logs to determine which encryption methods all clients are using, and then manually update the `msDS-SupportedEncryptionTypes` property with the correct value.
 After the update, the AES 256 encryption option should appear automatically without needing to be selected manually.
 Learn more at [Decrypting the selection of supported Kerberos encryption types](https://techcommunity.microsoft.com/t5/core-infrastructure-and-security/decrypting-the-selection-of-supported-kerberos-encryption-types/ba-p/1628797) on the Core infrastructure and Community blog.

-## Set up Secure Network Communications with Kerberos SSO authentication in SAP
+## Set up Secure Network Communications with Kerberos SSO auth in SAP

 Perform the following steps as an SAP Basis admin in SAP GUI.